 Qualification Strategy

-i.e. how are the PoI to be met by the different tests and how will the test results be combined to yield the desired PoI outcomes (see guideline)

 The PoI is addressed first using a simple implementation to verify the test concept and the functional principles, the outcome of TS01 is a preliminary characterisation of the same TCR as TS02.

 TS02 will then refine and validate the characterisation on a more realistic study case.